iann0036/tf-cfn-provider/docs/providers/aws/Codepipeline.md

 `OutputArtifacts` - (Optional) A list of artifact names to output.
 Output artifact names must be unique within a pipeline.

 `RunOrder` - (Optional) The order in which actions are run.

+### EncryptionKey Properties

+`Type` - (Required) The type of key; currently only `KMS` is supported.

+`Id` - (Required) The KMS key ARN or ID.

+### ArtifactStore Properties

+`Location` - (Required) The location where AWS CodePipeline stores artifacts for a pipeline, such as an S3 bucket.

+`EncryptionKey` - (Optional) The encryption key block AWS CodePipeline uses to encrypt the data in the artifact store, such as an AWS Key Management Service (AWS KMS) key.
+If you don't specify a key, AWS CodePipeline uses the default key for Amazon Simple Storage Service (Amazon S3).
+An `EncryptionKey` block is documented below.

+### Stage Properties

+`Action` - (Required) The action(s) to include in the stage.
+Defined as an `Action` block below.

 ## Return Values